Want to bulletproof your lower back while improving your other lifts? – Then, you need to perform the reverse hyperextension.

 Even though this reverse hyperextension alternative is suitable for all levels, athletes and gym-goers training for a sport will find this movement useful as increasing the strength of the posterior chain develops power output and minimizes the risk of injury.

-Lastly, this movement can be performed using a back raise machine or on a GHD (Glute Hamstring Developer).
+Lastly, this hyperextension exercise can be performed using a back raise machine or on a GHD (Glute Hamstring Developer).

 How to do it: